LennartHennigs/Button2/README.md

   - `void setDebounceTime(unsigned int ms)`
   - `void setLongClickTime(unsigned int ms)`
   - `void setDoubleClickTime(unsigned int ms)`
+- There are also getter functions available, if needed.

 ### Using Button2 in the main `loop()`